projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

 For usage information, see :ref:`enable_ivshmem`

-Inter-Vm Communication Security Hardening (BKMs)
+Inter-VM Communication Security Hardening (BKMs)
 ************************************************

-As previously highlighted, ACRN 2.0 provides the capability to create shared memory regions between Post-Launch user VMs known as "Inter-VM Communication".
+As previously highlighted, ACRN 2.0 provides the capability to create shared memory regions between Post-Launched User VMs known as "Inter-VM Communication".
 This mechanism is based on ivshmem v1.0 exposing virtual PCI devices for the shared regions (in Service VM's memory for this release).
 This feature adopts a community-approved design for shared memory between VMs, following same